CHINCOTEAGUE BAY FIELD STATION

 General Description of Field Activities:

-This course will explore the variety of local wetlands giving students plenty of chances to get wet and muddy while participating in activities such as hiking along vegetation transects, digging soil pits, and surveying wetlands inhabitants.
+This course will explore the variety of local coastal wetlands giving students plenty of chances to get wet and muddy while participating in activities such as hiking along vegetation transects, digging soil pits, and surveying wetlands inhabitants.

 Approximate Amount of Course Time in the Field: